fasilminale/Facebook-notification-checkup-Authomation-With-Selinum/README.md

             https://www.twilio.com/

-     2. open terminal and export twilio credtial as command varialbe
+     2. open terminal and export twilio credtial as a command varialbe

         type